DimKaisaris/Predicting-Chess-Game-Outcomes-with-Machine-Learning/README.md

 ## Here are some brief highlights:

 ## Exploratory Data Analysis
-The full EDA was conducted in Jupyter using Pandas, Matplotlib and Seaborn.
+The full EDA was conducted in Jupyter using Pandas, Matplotlib and NumPy.
 Key findings:

 1. **Outcome Distribution:** White wins ~49%, Black ~45%, Draw ~6%
 2. **Draw Rate Anomalies:** High draw rate below 1000 Elo , possibly due to stalemates and repetition